sy-harabi/sy-harabi.github.io/_posts/2024-05-14-Journey-to-Solving-the-Traffic-Management-Problem.md

    ![image](https://github.com/sy-harabi/screeps_harabi/assets/71678452/879f0017-34d7-4cc6-9142-ee1b5929de7d)

     - Find a path following these rules:
-        1. You can choose a red or black edge when moving from a creep to a position.
+        1. You must choose a red or black edge when moving from a creep to a position.
         2. You must choose a blue or green edge when moving from a position to a creep.
         3. Visit each vertex (either creep or position) only once.
         4. When choosing a red edge, add +1 to the score.